pigmonkey/firewarden/README.md

     $ firewarden -d ...
     # do not create a private /dev, regardless of the defaults.
     $ firewarden -D ...

+## Application Flags

+Firewarden will always add certain flags when it executes specific applications.

+### Chromium

+When executing `chromium` or `google-chrome`, Firewarden will prevent the first run greeting, disable the default browser check, and prevent WebRTC IP leak.

+* `--no-first-run`
+* `--no-default-browser-check`
+* `--enforce-webrtc-ip-permission-check`

+### Qutebrowser

+When executing `qutebrowser`, Firewarden will set the basedir to `~/basedir` within the sandbox home directory to prevent session-sharing attempts.

+* `--basedir`

 ## Examples